Taser: History

-Former TASER International CEO Patrick Smith testified in a TASER-related lawsuit that the catalyst for the development of the device was the "shooting death of two of his high school acquaintances" by a "guy with a legally licensed gun who lost his temper".
-In 1993, Rick Smith and his brother Thomas founded the original company, TASER, and began to investigate what they called "safer use of force option[s] for citizens and law enforcement".
-At their Scottsdale, Arizona, facilities, the brothers worked with Cover to develop a "non-firearm TASER electronic control device".
-The 1994 Air TASER Model 34000 conducted energy device had an "anti-felon identification (AFID) system" to prevent the likelihood that the device would be used by criminals; upon use, it released many small pieces of paper containing the serial number of the TASER device.
-The U.S. firearms regulator, the ATF, stated that the Air TASER conducted energy device was not a firearm.
+Former Taser International CEO Patrick Smith testified in a Taser-related lawsuit that the catalyst for the development of the device was the "shooting death of two of his high school acquaintances" by a "guy with a legally licensed gun who lost his temper".

+In 1993, Rick Smith and his brother Thomas founded the original company, Taser, and began to investigate what they called "safer use of force option[s] for citizens and law enforcement".
+At their Scottsdale, Arizona facilities, the brothers worked with Cover to develop a "non-firearm Taser electronic control device".
+The 1994 Air Taser Model 34000 conducted energy device had an "anti-felon identification (AFID) system" to prevent the likelihood that the device would be used by criminals; upon use, it released many small pieces of paper containing the serial number of the Taser device.
+The U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) stated that the Air Taser conducted energy device was not a firearm.

-In 1999, TASER International developed an "ergonomically handgun-shaped device called the Advanced TASER M-series systems," which used a "patented neuromuscular incapacitation (NMI) technology."
-In May 2003, TASER International released a new weapon called the TASER X26 conducted energy device, which used "shaped pulse technology."
-On July 27, 2009, TASER International released a new type of TASER device called the X3, which can fire three shots before reloading.
+In 1999, Taser International developed an "ergonomically handgun-shaped device called the Advanced Taser M-series systems", which used a "patented neuromuscular incapacitation (NMI) technology".
+In May 2003, Taser International released a new weapon called the Taser X26 conducted energy device, which used "shaped pulse technology".
+On July 27, 2009, Taser International released a new type of Taser device called the X3, which can fire three shots before reloading.
 It holds three new type cartridges, which are much thinner than the previous model.
-On April 5, 2017, TASER announced that it was rebranding itself as Axon to reflect its expanded business into body cameras and software.
-In 2018, TASER 7 conducted energy device was released, the seventh generation of TASER devices from Axon.
+On April 5, 2017, Taser announced that it was rebranding itself as Axon to reflect its expanded business into body cameras and software.
+In 2018, Taser 7 conducted energy device was released, the seventh generation of Taser devices from Axon.
+The latest Taser device, the Taser 10 conducted energy device, was recently released in 2023.

 Function

-A TASER device fires two small dart-like electrodes, which stay connected to the main unit by thin insulated copper wire as they are propelled by small compressed nitrogen charges.
+A Taser device fires two small dart-like electrodes, which stay connected to the main unit by thin insulated copper wire as they are propelled by small compressed nitrogen charges.
 The cartridge contains a pair of electrodes and propellant for a single shot and is replaced after each use.
-Once fired the probes travel at 180 ft per second, spread 12 in apart for every 7 ft they travel, and must land at least 4 in apart from each other to complete the circuit and channel an electric pulse into the target person's body.
-They deliver a modulated electric current designed to disrupt voluntary control of muscles, causing "neuromuscular incapacitation."
-The effects of a TASER device may only be localized pain or strong involuntary long muscle contractions, based on the mode of use and connectivity of the darts.
-The TASER device is marketed as less-lethal, since the possibility of serious injury or death exists whenever the weapon is deployed.
+Once fired the probes travel at 180 ft per second, spread 12 in apart for every 7 ft they travel, and must land at least 4 in apart from each other to complete the circuit and channel an electric pulse into the target's body.
+They deliver a modulated electric current designed to disrupt voluntary control of muscles, causing "neuromuscular incapacitation".
+The effects of a Taser device may only be localized pain or strong involuntary long muscle contractions, based on the mode of use, connectivity and location of the darts on the body.
+The Taser device is marketed as "less-lethal", since the possibility of serious injury or death exists whenever the weapon is deployed.